x302justice/PYshl4win/README.md

 a micrOS with iffy functionality at best with some stuff(mostly file explorer) debug app available by typing /set debug mode true. this brings up a badly made file explorer

+dd/mm/yy used for updates

+update 1: how the fuck did i not see those files in there?(compile.py and system_platform_checker removed from the zip file...soon)